Santiago-Labs/telophase-action/README.md

         apply: true
 ```

-# Inputs
+ Inputs
-- apply: 'If the infrastructure change should be applied'
+- `apply`: If the infrastructure change should be applied
-- cdk_path: 'If the infrastructure change should be applied'
+- `cdk_path`: If the infrastructure change should be applied
-- account_tag: 'Tag associated with the accounts to deploy'
+- `account_tag`: Tag associated with the accounts to deploy
-- organization_path: 'Path to your organization.yml file'
+- `organization_path`: Path to your organization.yml file
-- stacks: 'Stacks to deploy if not set will deploy all stacks'
+- `stacks`: Stacks to deploy if not set will deploy all stacks

 # Env
 - `AWS_ACCESS_KEY_ID` Required